-Embry-Riddle’s storied history in flight education positioned it to become a pioneering institution for the study of space-related endeavors.
+Embry-Riddle’s storied history in flight education has also positioned it to become a pioneering institution in offering space-related degree programs.
 It attracts faculty and students who share a passion for not only aviation but for its younger counterpart — aerospace.

-We offer space-related degree programs that include Astronomy and Astrophysics, Space Physics and Spaceflight Operations.
-Embry-Riddle is a community of students and faculty bound by focus and shared passions.
-Our students benefit from building relationships with fellow students, faculty, industry professionals and alliances with organizations and companies, including NASA, United Launch Alliance, SpaceX, The Boeing Company, Honeywell, Virgin Galactic and more.
+Embry-Riddle is a community of students and faculty bound by shared focus and passions.
+Our students benefit from building relationships with fellow students, faculty, industry professionals and alliances with organizations and companies like NASA, United Launch Alliance, SpaceX, The Boeing Company, Honeywell, Virgin Galactic and more.

-All students in space-related programs enjoy opportunities for hands-on learning, research, internships and access to technologically advanced facilities and equipment.
+As a student in our space-related programs, you’ll enjoy opportunities for hands-on learning, research, internships and access to technologically advanced facilities and equipment.

-Students who wish to immerse themselves further in space studies can join any of Embry-Riddle’s many groups and organizations dedicated to their passions, including Mars Society, Society of Physics Students, American Astronomical Society and more.
+You are also free to join any of Embry-Riddle’s many groups and organizations that are dedicated to space, such as the Mars Society, the Society of Physics Students, the American Astronomical Society and more.

 Are you seeking a degree to help you transition into a new role or launch your space career?
 To put you on an upward trajectory, Embry-Riddle offers a full complement of space-related degrees at all levels.